Girls Horse Club - March for Wild Horses

 Going for the Gold

-Published by GHC • Aug 28th, 2009 • Category: Riding Advice, by Allison
+Published by • Aug 28th, 2009 • Category: Riding Advice

 by Allison | Everyone has heard the phrase winning isn’t everything.
 That’s definitely true, but it’s fun to win every once in a while!
 Don’t be afraid to get out there and go for the gold.
 Horse girls know you have to set your dreams high.
 Do you dream of one day competing at the international level or just getting the blue at your local horse show?
 Then this blog is for you…